Lesson 5 of5

 Family ties

-The book of Ruth helps to redefine family, centering not on blood relationships but rather on acts of loyalty and love.
-The book, which begins with the death of Naomi’s blood family, shows that what constitutes family is not necessarily evident.
+The Book of Ruth, which begins with the death of Naomi’s blood family, shows that what constitutes family is not necessarily evident.
 The plot hinges first on Naomi, then on Boaz, and finally on the whole community, recognizing Ruth the Moabite as crucial to the family.
-The book ends with the birth of a “mixed blood” child becoming the “next of kin,” ushering in the continued family of David.
+The book ends with the birth of a “mixed blood” child becoming the “next-of-kin,” ushering in the continued family of David.

 How God acts